 What to Look for in a Higher Education Program

 When an inmate wants to pursue a degree via online education, the experts suggest keeping a few guidelines in mind.
 First, it is important to find a school that is accredited.
 This simply means that the degrees offered by the school are recognized.
 There is certainly value in any educational pursuit, but accredited colleges make students more employable after graduation.
 Plus, these schools typically offer superior education to students.
 Also, look at the degree options and the pacing opportunities.
-Inmates often need more time to finish their degrees, which is why it is valuable to have some flexibility in the coursework timeline.
+Inmates often need more time to finish their degrees when they Attend an Online School from Prison, which is why it is valuable to have some flexibility in the coursework timeline.

 Finally, cost is always an issue.
 Online schools are often preferred because they cost less than traditional options, but the cost can still be prohibitive for most people in prison.
 Therefore, look carefully at the options.
 Some schools offer courses for as little as $500 a session.
 Choose an option that you can afford to finish.
 Although access to Pell Grants has diminished, it is worthwhile to consider various scholarship opportunities in order to increase your opportunities for success.